 One of the reasons Hatzalah is able to respond to emergencies so quickly (2-4 minutes from when the caller finishes dialing the hotline phone number) is the fact that the responders live and work in our community, and respond directly from home, work, shul, the grocery store and more.
 This enables the dedicated members of Hatzalah to reach any point in the community within moments of the call for help being transmitted to them by our state-of-the-art dispatch center.

-In the secular community, two things about Hatzalah generally come as a surprise: that it costs nothing and that its mission is to serve everyone, regardless of religion, race or anything else.
+In the secular community, two things about Hatzalah generally come as a surprise: that its services are provided at no cost to the patient and that its mission is to serve everyone, regardless of religion, race or anything else.

-Since Hatzalah volunteers work for free and community donations cover the cost of medical equipment, the service and care is provided for free.
+Since Hatzalah volunteers work for free and community donations cover the cost of medical equipment, the service and care is provided at no cost to the patient.

 The dedicated volunteers are regular people, residents of our community with jobs, who all share something special.
 They are trained and certified Emergency Medical Technicians (known as EMT’s), Paramedics, and Physicians who are available 24 hours a day to help a fellow neighbor.